Immortal Coil

 Immortal Coil is a Star Trek: The Next Generation novel written by Jeffrey Lang, published by Pocket Books in February 2002.
-The novel focuses on the character Data, investigating an incident at Starfleet.
-The novel takes place in the 24th century of the Star Trek Universe.
+The novel focuses on the character Data investigating an incident at Starfleet.
+The novel takes place in the 24th century in the Star Trek Universe.

-Story
+Plot

 When a newly developed android developed by Starfleet is destroyed, Lieutenant Commander Data helps investigate the incident and who is responsible.
 During the course of his search he discovers he is not as unique as he once believed.

-During the run of the original Star Trek series many other robots and androids were seen, yet Data is often referred to as the only android in existence during the time of Star Trek: The Next Generation.
-Immortal Coil explains what happened to those other robots and androids, and how Data fits into their histories.
-The story references several previously-seen artificial intelligences and characters: